Overview of EPA's Brownfields Program

 - Brownfields Assessment Grants provide funding for brownfield inventories, planning, environmental assessments, and community outreach.

-- Brownfields Revolving Loan Fund Grants provide funding to capitalize loans that are used to clean up brownfield sites.
+- Brownfields Revolving Loan Fund (RLF) Grants provide funding to capitalize loans that are used to clean up brownfield sites.

 - Brownfields Cleanup Grants provide funding to carry out cleanup activities at brownfield sites owned by the applicant.